Visualization is a central teaching in many qigong schools. Without visualization, the theory goes, you can’t get results.

 But if you don’t know this technique, then you won’t clear the blockage.
-If you do visualization daily, but without doing Flowing Breeze Swaying Willow, then you’re creating blockages faster than you’re eliminating them.
-In case it isn’t obvious, that’s bad news.
+If you do visualization daily, but you don’t know Flowing Breeze Swaying Willow, then you may be creating blockages faster than you’re eliminating them.
+In case it isn’t obvious, that’s a bad thing.

 Is Visualization Useless?